spectralDNS/shenfun/docs/source/poisson3d.rst

 The integral can either be computed exactly, or with quadrature.
-The advantage of the latter is that it is generally faster, and that non-linear terms may be computed just as quickly as linear.
+The advantage of the latter is that it is faster (through Fast Fourier transforms), and that non-linear terms may be computed just as quickly as linear.
 For a linear problem, it does not make much of a difference, if any at all.
 Approximating the integral with quadrature, we obtain

 .. math::
         \begin{align*}